dmbarbour/glas/docs/GlasConfigLang.md

 # Glas Configuration Language?

 I want a lightweight syntax for configuration of glas systems.
-Earlier, I developed [text tree](TextTree.md) for this role, but it lacks support for many features I want from a good configuration system.
+Earlier, I developed [text tree](TextTree.md) for this role, but I'd prefer something with the inheritance, abstraction, and composition features of [namespaces](GlasNamespaces.md).

 ## Desiderata